Skip navigation

 Daycare center Start-Up Cost

-It’s important to consider your life cycle cost, when you are starting up your daycare.
 Investments up front which could save you or earn you more money in the long-run are undoubtedly worth consideration.
 You might want to make certain adjustments to your structures, elements or orderly systems to be more thoughtful of a better return on investment.
 For example, high-quality insulated roofing and walls might seem more expensive now, but you’ll be thankful later when the kids are protected, and you’re not spending out more money on excess electrical heating systems.

 Financing Land and New Construction